-Here's a simple trick to significantly reduce the length of your mortgage and save thousands in interest: Make additional payments that apply to the loan principal.
-Borrowers can accomplish this using a few different techniques.
-For many people,Perhaps the simplest way to keep track is by making one extra mortgage payment per year.
-But many people can't afford such an enormous extra expense, so splitting an extra payment into twelve additional monthly payments works as well.
-Another popular option is to pay half of your payment every two weeks.
-The result is you make one extra monthly payment in a year.
-Each option yields slightly different results, but each will significantly reduce the length of your mortgage and lower the total interest you will pay over the life of the loan.
+There's a simple trick to significantly reduce the length of your mortgage and save you thousands of dollars in interest: Make additional payments which are applied to your principal.
+Borrowers pay extra on principal by employing various techniques.
+For many people,Perhaps the simplest way to keep track is by making one additional payment a year.
+However, many people won't be able to afford this huge extra payment, so splitting a single extra payment into 12 additional monthly payments works as well.
+Finally, you can commit to paying a half payment every other week.
+Each option produces different results, but each will significantly reduce the duration of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.